How To Check Quality of Data Entry-Excel Tips & Tricks

-So!
-How do you maintain your data?
+So, how do you maintain your data?
 If it is on Excel, these tips are for you.
 Simply try and see how they help in scanning and fixing quality issues.

-1. Data Validation for Error Control
+1. Data Validation in Excel: The Key to Error Control

 Let’s understand through the date format, which can be specified so that the entry in the predefined range appears in a uniform format.